Govrn-HQ/govrn-monorepo/apps/govrn-contract/README.md

 #### Setting up local environment

 Create .env with env.sample and get the appropriate values.
-The private key can be taken from an existing anvil account.
+The private key can be taken from an existing Anvil account.

-Run local node with anvil with the below command
+Run local node with Anvil with the below command

 ```
 anvil